 You see, a common “jumping hour” module usually tends to be inert for about 40 minutes and then suddenly comes into action, voraciously accumulating the energy, which is needed for the hours disk to instantly jump from one position to the next when the minute hand reaches “00”.
 Although simple and easy to produce, such a design greatly affects the base caliber’s isochronism, which is absolutely unacceptable for CW.

 The British brand doesn’t go into details, only saying that the complication module is engaged 60 minutes per hour thus preventing any drops and surges in the supply of energy.

 As you can see on the pictures, the watch uses a pretty much standard regulator-style dial layout with a single minute hand and a trapezoidal Jumping Hour aperture at 12 o’clock.

-A slightly recessed sector at 12 hours somehow reminds me of the beautiful Hermes Arceau Temps Suspendu automatic watch, although, to my regret, the British timekeeper is clearly not as refined with its galvanized dial and an eiloid guilloche pattern.
+A slightly recessed sector at 12 hours somehow reminds me of the beautiful Hermes Arceau Temps Suspendu, although, to my regret, the British timekeeper is clearly not as refined with its galvanized dial and a sort of crude eiloid guilloche pattern.